-The first main project the Foundation has in hand is to commemorate the man in his home city of St Albans, England, by commissioning a statue for a position outside the Town Hall where he carried out many of his public duties as mayor.
+The first main project the Foundation has in hand is to commemorate the man in his home city of St Albans, England, by commissioning a statue in a city centre position close to the Town Hall where he carried out many of his public duties as mayor.

 Further activities the Foundation plans to raise funds for include:

 Promoting golf and other sports for young people to improve their skills and motivation